Tax Planning in O'Fallon, IL

 • Look into Tax Loss Carryforward —

-If you're not able to make certain deductions this year, you may be able to carry them over into another year.
-Common carryover deductions are a home office deduction, net operating losses, business credits, and capital losses.
+If you're not able to make certain deductions this year, you may be able to carry them over into subsequent years.
+These can include a home office deduction, net operating losses, business credits, and capital losses.

-Tax laws for businesses are always in flux.
-One advantage of consulting with a knowledgeable O'Fallon, IL tax planner is that they will work with you and the person who prepares your taxes to identify if there are ways to improve your long-term financial success.
+Tax laws for businesses are always changing.
+A key benefit of consulting with an experienced O'Fallon, IL tax planner is that they will work with you and your tax professional to discover if there are ways to improve your long-term financial success.

 Other services we offer in O'Fallon, IL include: